 Between a rock and a hard place "beset by difficulties with no good alternatives" is attested by 1914 in U.S. Southwest:

 to be between a rock and a hard place, vb. ph.
 To be bankrupt.
 Common in Arizona in recent panics; sporadic in California.
 [Dialect Notes, vol. v, part iv, 1921]

 As an example of fine distinctions, a party of men were discussing the present situation of the German army, this week.
 One remarked that the Germans were between the devil and the deep sea; while another corrected him by saying that the Germans were between the upper and nether mill stone.
 The third man whose name is Pilgreen, and who works in the treasurer's office, simply remarked that the Germans were between a rock and a hard place. [local item in the Pouteau (Oklahoma) Weekly Sun, Oct.
 1, 1914]

 The rock-scissors-paper game is attested by that name by 1976 (as paper stone and scissors by 1941).
 Sources agree it is based on Japanese Jan Ken Po or Jan Ken Pon (or Janken for short); the Japanese game is described in English publications by 1879.

-"to dance to popular music with a strong beat," 1948 (first attested in song title "We're gonna rock"), from rock (v.1), in earlier blues slang sense of "to cause to move with musical rhythm" (1922); often used at first with sexual overtones (as in 1922 song title "My Man Rocks Me (with One Steady Roll)").
-Sense developed early 1950s to "play or dance to rock and roll music."
+"to dance to popular music with a strong beat," 1948 (in song title "We're gonna rock"), from rock (v.1) in an earlier blues slang sense of "cause to move with musical rhythm" (1922); often used at first with sexual overtones, as in the 1922 song title "My Man Rocks Me (with One Steady Roll)".
+The sense developed in early 1950s to "play or dance to rock and roll music."
+Also see rock (n.2).
 Related: Rocked; rocking.